LoL accounts restocked

 Type your summoner name with its tag (for example Faker#KR1) into the checker above, pick your server from the dropdown, and press Check MMR.
 The result appears in a few seconds.
 You can also check a friend's or opponent's account the same way, no login or account connection needed.

 The checker is accurate within about 50-100 MMR in most cases.
 Your rank, division, and LP on a given server map to a fairly narrow MMR band, so the number can be pinned down closely.
-Edge cases like fresh accounts with very few ranked games or players mid-climb between divisions have a wider margin.
+Fresh accounts with only a few ranked games, or players mid climb between divisions, have a wider margin.

 Your hidden MMR is the skill rating the matchmaking system uses internally to match you with opponents and to decide how much LP you gain or lose.
 It is not shown in the client, but it is what really decides your matches, not your visible tier.
 A Silver II player can have Gold-level MMR, or the other way around, and that mismatch is exactly what the checker reveals.

-Yes, the checker supports every major region: EUW, EUNE, NA, KR, BR, LAN, LAS, OCE, JP, TR, RU, ME, SEA, TW, and VN.
+Yes, the checker works for every major region: EUW, EUNE, NA, KR, BR, LAN, LAS, OCE, JP, TR, RU, ME, SEA, TW, and VN.
 Each server has its own MMR-to-rank distribution, so the checker switches to the right per-region math when you pick a server.

 For most ranks no. Dodging costs LP and triggers a cooldown, but your hidden MMR stays the same from Iron through Diamond.
 Season 2026 changed this at the top of the ladder.
 At Master and above a dodge counts as a full loss, so MMR drops alongside the LP penalty, and the autofill role carries over to your next match.
 Full breakdown of penalties and Apex tier rules in our LoL Dodge guide.

 Not directly.
 There is no built-in MMR reset, and changing regions or transferring accounts does not wipe it either, your hidden rating follows your account.
 The only practical way to start with a clean MMR is a new account.
-Between splits a soft rank reset is applied, but your real MMR carries over.
+Since 2026 there is only one rank reset per year, in January.
+The Acts during the year carry your rank, LP, and MMR over with no mid-year placements.

 After every ranked game.
 A win raises your MMR, a loss lowers it, and the size of the change depends on the gap between your MMR and your opponents' MMR.
 Normal and ARAM games have their own separate MMR that does not affect your ranked rating.